ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Installation qualification confirmed that the pipeline and HPC environment, including all dependencies and compute nodes, were correctly configured.”*

+   **Ontological references:**

 .. dropdown:: Interferences

    Influence from a substance, signal, or condition that alters the true measurement.

    **Example usage:**
-   Interferences from primer-dimers or nonspecific amplification affected qPCR quantification accuracy.
+   *“Interferences from primer-dimers or nonspecific amplification affected qPCR quantification accuracy.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip